xcube-dev/xcube/README.md

                                       produce any outputs.
       -i, --info                      Displays additional information about format options or about input processors.
+      --sort                          The input file list will be sorted before creating the data cube.
+If --sort parameter is not passed, order of input list will be kept.
       --help                          Show this message and exit.

     $ xcube gen --info